Skip to main content Skip to footer

 Urban Stormwater

-There is 26 urban stormwater ponds located across the municipality.
+There are currently over 25 urban stormwater management facilities located across the municipality.
 These facilities are comprised of:

-Public access is strictly prohibited in areas adjacent to urban stormwater management ponds as water levels in the ponds are subject to dramatic and rapid changes during periods of rain and snow melt.
+Public access is strictly prohibited in stormwater management facilities areas as water levels are subject to dramatic and rapid changes during periods of rain and snow melt.
 Site conditions including muddy water, sudden drop offs, subsurface currents, and the potential for entanglement with vegetation and debris are all possible.

-• Do not dump garbage or other household waste (including used medical products, fertilizers, soap scum) into storm sewers, creeks or stormwater management ponds.
+Do not dump garbage or other household waste (including used medical products, fertilizers, soap scum) into storm sewers, creeks or stormwater management facilities.
 These pollutants represent a community safety hazard and compromise the environment.

 Sign up for our Council Highlights & Township Updates Newsletter